The HCC is not a voracious capitalist enterprise.

 In my life I strive for contentment.
 Of course I'm planning for the future, but the most important thing is to be content right now, after all, I could get hit by a truck tomorrow!

 #2 It's too stressful!!!
-I am a high-strung job of a woman and my physical and mental health are the most important things to me.
+I am a high-strung job of a person and my physical and mental health are the most important things to me.

 A few years ago I went to Aruba with a group to learn some new windsurfing moves.
 I was very amped up: it was my second time ever going to the Caribbean (the first being with my parents when I was 20, we don't travel much and prefer to travel within Canada when we do), my first trip ever without my husband, and I had been training hard all winter to physically prepare.

 I do not want to grow my company beyond myself.
-I don't want to have tons of appointments, employees who rely on me (either financially or in terms of fixed working hours), and to be spending more time on the computer than at my drafting table - I don't want to run the factory, I want to be the factory.
+I don't want to have employees who rely on me (either financially or in terms of fixed working hours) and to be spending more time on management and marketing than at my drafting table.
+I don't want to run the factory, I want to be the factory.
 I'm not saying it wouldn't be possible for the HCC to expand in an ethical way, only that I am not interested in that.
-In the same way that I was born to make clothes, I was not born to run a company comprised of more than myself.
+In the same way that I was born to make clothes, I was not born to run a "company" comprised of more than myself.

 If/when the day comes and I am full-time busy with HCC work, and it is clear the market could bear more than what I can make, I'd love to help someone else start up their own one-person manufacturing venture.
 Maybe they could apprentice with me, maybe they are someone who would like to have employees, who knows what is around the corner of life!
 But if I am to think of "growth", it is in those terms.